wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 > * If the machine learning model used in the recyclable material identification system becomes outdated and no longer receives updates or refinements, it may become less effective.
 > * In the event of loss of power or, if solar-powered, weather (rain or snow) preventing optimal charge of the system causing the system to turn off.

-When it breaks, how will the recyclable material identification system break?

-> * The recyclable material identification system may break by experiencing sensor or camera malfunctions, causing it to fail in accurately identifying waste items.
-> * Software breakdowns or system crashes may lead to an inability to provide real-time guidance to users.
-> * The system could break gradually, with a decline in accuracy, rather than an abrupt failure, depending on the nature of the issue.

 Other properties/behaviors of the recyclable material identification system:

 > * The recyclable material identification system continuously learns and improves from user interactions and feedback.
 Every time a new item is scanned, the system saves an image of the item to memory and adds it to the machine learning model.
 Likewise, if the system misclassifies an item and the used prompts the system with the correct classification via the Qwiic LED Buttons, the system corrects the label of the item and adds it to memory to improve the performance of the system.
 All of this happens behind the scenes without the user knowing.